 It has been said that food is medicine.
 Food can also be kryptonite, especially in this day-and-age of processed, refined, poorly prepared foods.
 It is absolutely crucial to proactively address nutrition and choose foods that will support the body’s natural function.

-We offer nutrition assessment and advice to patients as part of our holistic wellness approach.
-Patients who have completed the 8 Weeks to Wellness program have seen improvements in their medical conditions such as diabetes, high cholesterol, obesity, and metabolic syndrome, to name a few.
+We offer nutrition assessment and advice to patients as one of they key components of our holistic wellness approach.
+Patients who have completed our wellness program have seen improvements in their medical conditions such as diabetes, high cholesterol, obesity, and metabolic syndrome, to name a few.

 Other Services We Provide